andrew/ultimate-awesome/README.md

 - [awesome-cvpr-2024](https://github.com/harpreetsahota204/awesome-cvpr-2024) - 🤩 An AWESOME Curated List of Papers, Workshops, Datasets, and Challenges from CVPR 2024.
 - [nilm-papers-with-code](https://github.com/klemenjak/nilm-papers-with-code) - An archive for NILM papers with source code and other supplemental material.
 - [awesome-astrophotography](https://github.com/lunohodov/awesome-astrophotography) - A curated list of resources related to astrophotography.
-- [awesome-touchdesigner](https://github.com/monkeymonk/awesome-touchdesigner) - A curated list of high-quality resources for TouchDesigner, including official sites, tutorials, community projects, plugins, events, and more.
 - [awesome-istio](https://github.com/mstrYoda/awesome-istio) - A curated list of Istio related tools, frameworks and articles.
 - [awesome-chef](https://github.com/obazoud/awesome-chef) - A curated list of amazingly awesome Chef resources.
 - [awesome-design](https://github.com/oscarotero/awesome-design) - A collection of open resources for web designers.